 Many kids in Philadelphia don’t have the tools to succeed.

 PCF supports learning in Philadelphia’s public schools by supplying internet-ready computers to classrooms and publicly accessible locations.

-Did you know that most inner-city public school classrooms do not have a single working computer?
+Did you know that most inner-city public school classrooms still do not have enough working computers?
 Most students do not have one at home either.
 Learn more »

 Here are some sobering recent facts about Philadelphia public schools: